lockss/lockss-rtd-manual/docs/glossary/index.rst

       Many LOCKSS functions operate at the AU level, such as :term:`LCAP` polling/voting, Web crawls, metadata extraction, and more.
 Each AU handled by the system is referenced by its :term:`archival unit identifier` or AUID.

-      The shape and definition of an AU is determined by the :term:`LOCKSS plugin` that processes it.
+      The shape and definition of an AU is determined by the :term:`LOCKSS plugin` that handles it.

    archival unit identifier
    AUID
       The unique string identifier of a given :term:`archival unit` handled by the :term:`LOCKSS system` is called an archival unit identifier, or :index:`AUID <see: AUID; archival unit identifier>`.

-      The definition, and therefore AUID, of an AU is determined by the :term:`LOCKSS plugin` that processes it.
+      The definition, and therefore AUID, of an AU is determined by the :term:`LOCKSS plugin` that handles it.

    container
       A :index:`software container <see: software container; container>`, or simply a container, is a lightweight, narrow-purpose bundle of software code, its dependencies, and its environment, forming a virtual unit of software that can be run on a variety of host environments by a :term:`container orchestration system`.